 The Town of Harvard has a cross connection control program.
-All commercial, Industrial, and Municipal buildings are inspected for cross connections.
+All commercial, industrial, residential and municipal buildings are inspected for cross connections.
 A cross connection is a connection between a non-potable "non- drinkable" water source and a potable "drinkable" water source.
 If such a connection exists it must be protected with a backflow prevention device.
-Currently Harvard has13 backflow devices installed on municipal and commercial properties.
+Currently Harvard has 29 backflow devices installed on municipal and commercial properties.